Median arcuate ligament syndrome: Signs and symptoms

 Patients with MALS reportedly experience abdominal pain, particularly in the epigastrium, which may be associated with eating and which may result in anorexia and weight loss.
-The pain can be in the left or right side, but usually where the ribs meet.
-Other signs are persistent nausea, lassitude (especially after a heavy meal) and exercise intolerance.
-Diarrhea is a common symptom, some experience constipation.
+The pain can be located on either the left or right side, but is typically felt where the ribs meet.
+Other signs are persistent nausea, lassitude (especially after a heavy meal), and exercise intolerance.
+Diarrhea is a common symptom; some experience constipation.
 While some experience vomiting, not everyone does.
 Exercise or certain postures can aggravate the symptoms.
 Occasionally, physical examination reveals an abdominal bruit in the mid-epigastrium.

 Complications of MALS result from chronic compression of the celiac artery.
 They include gastroparesis and aneurysm of the superior and inferior pancreaticoduodenal arteries.

 Anatomy

 Side views (sagittal plane) of the descending aorta and two of its branches, the celiac trunk and superior mesenteric artery, demonstrate normal and MALS anatomy.
 Left The median arcuate ligament is normally several millimeters to centimeters superior to the origin of the celiac artery.
 Right In MALS, the ligament is anterior, rather than superior, to the celiac artery, resulting in compression of the vessel and a characteristic hook-shaped contour.

 The median arcuate ligament is a ligament formed at the base of the diaphragm where the left and right diaphragmatic crura join near the 12th thoracic vertebra.
 This fibrous arch forms the anterior aspect of the aortic hiatus, through which the aorta, thoracic duct, and azygos vein pass.
 The median arcuate ligament usually comes into contact with the aorta above the branch point of the celiac artery.
 However, in up to one quarter of normal individuals, the median arcuate ligament passes in front of the celiac artery, compressing the celiac artery and nearby structures such as the celiac ganglia.
-In some of these individuals, this compression is pathologic and leads to the median arcuate ligament syndrome.
+In some of these individuals, this compression is pathologic.
+It leads to the median arcuate ligament syndrome.

 Mechanism

 Several theories attempt to explain the origin of pain caused by compression of the celiac artery.
 One proposes that compression of the celiac artery causes ischemia, or decreased blood flow, to abdominal organs, leading to pain.
-Another hypothesizes that there is compression not only of the celiac artery but also of the celiac ganglia, and that pain results from compression of the latter.
+Another hypothesis is that there is compression not only of the celiac artery but also of the celiac ganglia, and that pain results from compression of the latter.